aafarokh/WBB_NWK/README.md

     -0.01297

 and many other formats.
 So far we have identified 13 types of recording formats.
-The matlab script FileAdaptor.m converts the old format filels for these 13 cases to the new file format such as below:
+The matlab script FileAdaptor.m reads the metadata file and converts the old format files for these 13 cases to the new file format such as below:

 "Fs= " 512